I’ve Got to Follow the Sun

 I have been getting over a bit of writer’s block lately.
 Plenty of thoughts, but just not connected.
 In the midst of that, a title came to me and after a lot of searching for inspiration, I think I am ready to tackle this piece.

-Deb and I just returned from some long awaited travel.
-We started the winter with a two week stay on Kauai and Maui in the Hawaiian Islands, returned home for a quick two week catchup, and then went down to Cancun for one more week.
+Deb and I just returned from some long-awaited travel.
+We started the winter with a two week stay on Kauai and Maui in the Hawaiian Islands, returned home for a quick two-week catchup, and then went down to Cancun for one more week.
 Hopefully you are not judging me for my irresponsible galivanting, but we had saved up for this and Covid-19 had left us longing to start traveling again.
 Regardless, we took both trips looking forward to the memories we would make.
 And we made memories.

 These two trips, in some ways similar, had marked differences.
 Hawaii was activity driven.
 With my faithful travel master friends, Larry and Annette along for the journey, we never lacked purpose on any of the days.
 There were waterfalls to hike into, zip lines to tackle, whales to watch, and fish to snorkel among.
 Every day had a hike planned for at least part of it.
-Cancun, on the other hand, was meant for soaking up sun, walking the beach, and eating at a different restaurant every day (we were in an all inclusive so why wouldn’t we).
+Cancun, on the other hand, was meant for soaking up sun, walking the beach, and eating at a different restaurant every day.
+We were in an all-inclusive so why wouldn’t we.
 Where our purpose in Hawaii was exploring and, as it turned out, exercise, Cancun was about down time.

 Marcello and Julianna from Sao Paulo, Brazil were there to do a recommitment of their marriage vows on the occasion of their fifteenth wedding anniversary.
 We met them one of our first nights.
 They had come into one of the lounges and Julianna’s beautiful wedding dress caught our eye.
 Something told us they were looking for company.
 They had, like us, made the trip alone.
 As we started a conversation, we discovered that Marcello was able to speak some English but Julianna could only speak her native tongue, Portuguese.
 After spending some time apologizing to each other for not being able to adequately speak each other’s language, it was decided that we could fill in most of the gaps and we would not let it get in the way of what instantly felt like a friendship in the making.
 By weeks end, I was improving my very limited Spanish, and Marcello, his English.
 We had spent hours learning about each other and forming a friendship that just might, with the help of Facebook, last beyond our week in Cancun.